• Skip to primary navigation

-Five tips from an award-winning journalist to help you send that query and get work regularly.
+Five tips from an award-winning journalist to help you hit send on that pitch.

-Don’t worry, I come bearing efficiency tips.
-Here’s how I’ve learned to stop obsessing and send that query now:
+Here’s how I’ve learned to stop obsessing over individual pitches to send that query now.

 1. Divide and conquer

 I do my work in batches.
-I’ll look around and study markets for two hours, then think up story ideas for the next two.
-I’ll do the creative work of actually writing the queries once I’ve mixed and matched those ideas.
-This saves time because jumping from one task to the other—finding a market, finding an idea, writing the query, finding the name of the editor—takes at least three times longer than simply finding five markets, researching a dozen story ideas, hunting down all the appropriate names in one go and then sitting down to write the queries up one by one.
+I’ll study markets for two hours, then think up story ideas for the next two.
+I’ll do the creative work of actually writing the pitches once I’ve mixed and matched those ideas.
+This saves time, because jumping from one task to the other—finding a market, finding an idea, writing the query, finding the name of the editor—takes at least three times longer than simply finding five markets, researching a dozen story ideas, hunting down all the names in one go and then sitting down to write the queries quickly one by one.

 2. Do it in bursts

-Not only do I divide up my marketing, but I divide up my writing day similarly.
-If I wrote one query a day I know I’d write five great queries a week but get nothing else done.
-So I’ll set aside a day (or two, if I’m desperate for work) and just do all the querying in that day and send out as many as I can.
+Not only do I divide up my marketing but also my writing day.
+If I wrote one query a day, I know I’d write five great queries a week, but get nothing else done.
+So I’ll set aside a day (or two, if I’m desperate for work) and just do all the pitching in that day, sending out as many as I can.

 3. Use a template

 You can’t use a fixed format for most of the query, but for things like your bio and sign-off, it’s easy to copy and paste.
-You might still have to tweak it, but that’s okay as long as you have the basics down and aren’t writing from scratch every time.
+You might still have to tweak it, but that’s okay, as long as you have the basics down and aren’t writing from scratch each time.

 4. Let it go